PaoloMazzon/Astro/docs/SimpleGame.md

 # Simple Game Example Explained
 You can find the simple-game example on the [Github](https://github.com/PaoloMazzon/Astro/tree/master/examples/simple-game).
 Here is a brief explanation of how the small game works.
+If you're not yet familiar with the Wren language, check [the section on Wren](Wren) first.

 ![example](https://user-images.githubusercontent.com/17896827/237554076-686ab0a6-b37d-4407-8e26-1b98d0bd00ab.gif)